zainaboladiti/cloud-security-k8s-policy/README.md

 # Vulnerable Bank Application 🏦

-A deliberately vulnerable web application for practicing application security testing, secure code review and implementing security in CI/CD pipelines.
+A deliberately vulnerable web application for practicing application security testing of Web, APIs and LLMs, secure code review and implementing security in CI/CD pipelines.

 ⚠️ **WARNING: This application is intentionally vulnerable and should only be used for educational purposes in isolated environments.**